 Hiring the Right Legal Transcription Service Matters

-At Transcription Outsourcing, one of our primary specialties is legal transcription.
+At Ditto Transcripts, one of our primary specialties is legal transcription.
 We employ trained and experienced U.S. transcriptionists that specialize in legal work.
 More importantly, our legal transcriptionists must pass a criminal background check and are verified U.S. residents.

 Unfortunately, not all transcription companies can provide a certified legal transcription by a U.S.-based, experienced legal transcriptionist.